genotrance/px/README.txt

 Dependencies

 Px doesn't have any GUI and runs completely in the background.
 It is distributed using Python 3.x and PyInstaller to have a self-contained executable but can also be run using a Python distribution with the following additional packages.

-  netaddr, psutil, winkerberos
-  futures on Python 2.x
+  netaddr, psutil, pypac, winkerberos futures on Python 2.x

 In order to make Px a capable proxy server, it is designed to run in multiple processes.
 The number of parallel workers or processes is configurable.
 However, this only works on Python 3.3+ since that's when support was added to share sockets across processes in Windows.
 On older versions of Python, Px will run multi-threaded but in a single process.
 The number of threads per process is also configurable.

 Feedback

 Px is definitely a work in progress and any feedback or suggestions are welcome.
 It is hosted on GitHub (https://github.com/genotrance/px) with an MIT license so issues, forks and PRs are most appreciated.

 Credits